MasoniteFramework/docs/the-basics/views.md

 ## Introduction

 Views contain all the HTML that you’re application will use to render to the user.
 Unlike Django, views in Masonite are your HTML templates.
-All views are located inside `resources/templates`directory.
+All views are located inside the `resources/templates` directory.

 All views are rendered with Jinja2 so we can use all the Jinja2 code you are used to.
 An example view looks like: